 With this knowledge, you can flag up where the biggest gains can be made with the smallest investments, as well as identifying where your key strategy flaws lie.

-“In the customer engagement business, this is especially important because customers care about the experience as a whole, unified, and consistent journey; and expect companies to deliver accordingly,” adds Adrian Wright, a Sales Director at Altitude Software.
+“In the customer engagement business, this is especially important because customers care about the experience as a whole, unified, and consistent journey, and they expect companies to deliver accordingly,” adds Adrian Wright, a Sales Director at Altitude Software.

-So, it’s not just assessing each of our touchpoints and finding where we can eliminate moments of friction, we also need to be making sure that we are hitting our customer promises and commitments and every step of the journey.
+So, it’s not just assessing each of your touchpoints and finding where you can eliminate moments of friction, you also need to be making sure that you are hitting your customer promises and commitments at every step of the journey.

 For more advice on the topic of journey mapping, read our article: 5 Steps to Creating a Customer Journey Map

-To ensure that we are creating an experience that meets the expectations of our customers, we need to be assessing our customer promises and making commitments in light of them.
+To ensure that you are creating an experience that meets the expectations of your customers, you need to assess your customer promises and make commitments in light of them.

-With our customer commitments, we want to be making sure that we are hitting each commitment at each of our most important touchpoints.
+You then need to make sure that you are hitting each commitment at each of your most important touchpoints.